In Australia, as in the UK and elsewhere, freedom of speech is a combustible topic that gets the whole nation debating about universities.

 “I think it’s [higher education] the worst portfolio in government,” Jones bellowed at Tehan.
 “This is the toughest job and, to be honest with you, I’m not sure anything can be done.
 I think the horse has bolted.”

-The horse in question is freedom of speech, of course.
+The horse in question is freedom of speech.
 Jones was referring to a recent incident at the University of Sydney wherein its vice chancellor Michael Spence was accused of trying to shut down free speech after he refused to foot the bill for additional security for a planned talk by prominent sex therapist Bettina Arndt.
-The talk, which went ahead after police intervened and removed about 15 protesters, was part of a national tour promoting her book which seeks to debunk claims that university campuses are epicentres of sexual assault and harassment.
+The talk, which went ahead after police intervened and removed 15 protesters, was part of a national tour promoting her book which seeks to debunk claims that university campuses are epicentres of sexual assault and harassment.

 In one of his first statements regarding higher education, Tehan suggested he might introduce a policy that would see student protesters foot the bill for security costs.
 Arndt, it seems, had to pay the $272 (£146) for a security guard out of her own pocket.